minajevs/evy/docs/adr/rich-text-editor.md

 ### [Lexical](https://lexical.dev/)

 Used by cal.com.
 Seems to be the most modern solution, made and supported by Meta/Facebook.
-Supports iOS in React Native
+Supports iOS in React Native.

+Might be the best solution, considering it provides a lot of stuff out-of-the-box.

 ### [Slatejs](https://www.slatejs.org/examples/markdown-preview)

 Modern, but beta editor.
 Supports markdown + html very well.

+Tried to implement it: Nothing comes out of the box.
+Slate is very powerful, but requires developing everything manually, from scratch.

 ## Worse options